alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 try coming up with new navigations and corresponding VIM commands by recombining the elements of the ones we've seen here.

+## Part 3: beyond the arrow keys
+### Instruction: 20k and other commands

+We move around (up, right, down, left) often, and when we move our hands down to the arrow keys on our keyboard, they're far from our home row.
+They're closer than if we went all the way to our mouse, but we can do better.

+VIM provides `h`, `j`, `k`, and `l` for moving left, down, up, and right without leaving our home row.

+We also often have to move quite a ways -- not just one row or column over, but many.
+We already learned some search based methods to jump around: `/word<cr>` to jump to the next occurance of `word`, and `fx` to jump to the next occurance of character `x` on this line.
+Also `e` and `b` to go to the **e**nd and **b**eginning of a word.
+However, sometimes there is no obvious target like a word or a character, and we have to go up a few lines or over a few columns.

+For that, we prepend a number to the `h`, `j`, `k`, and `l` commands to repeat them (e.g. `22k` to go up 22 lines).

+### Exercise: VIM tag

+In pairs, take turns being "it".
+The person who is "it" is not at the keyboard.
+They describe some place in this code file, and their pair needs to get there as quickly as possible without using the mouse.
+When they get to the place, they `INSERT` "TAG" into the code, and then the person who is "it" tells them a new place.
+After a little bit, rotate who is "it".

+## Outro

+Place a card (or multiple) on the board under one (or more) of these headings.

+- I'm keen to start using...
+- I don't want to forget...
+- I want to learn more about...

+Also, use one of the emoji reactions to respond to the statement "I could start using VIM in VS Code today if I wanted to". 🙌🏻🤷😬